VioletsOleander/vault-vanilla/logs/Personal Log.md

         CH11.5-Structured Variational Inference
             CH11.5.1-The Mean Field Approximation
                 The mean field approximation assumes all the variables are independent from each other.
 Thus $Q$ is fully factorized.
                 The optimization for the energy functional takes the form of iterative optimization (coordinate ascent).
 In each iteration, we only optimize $Q(X_i)$, other variables' marginal is fixed.
-The iterative coordinate ascent algorithm is guaranteed to converge, because the energy functional is bounded, and guaranteed to be nonincreasing under the coordinate ascent process.
+The iterative coordinate ascent algorithm is guaranteed to converge, because the energy functional is bounded, and guaranteed to be nondecreasing under the coordinate ascent process.
-                The computation for optima $Q(X_i)$ only involves the potentials that contains variable $X_i$ .
+                The computation for optimal $Q(X_i)$ only involves the potentials that contains variable $X_i$ .
     CH12-Partical-Based Approximation Inference
         This chapter talks about Monte Carlo methods, i.e. , how to generate samples from the target distribution or an approximate distribution and how to construct estimator for the desired expectation from these samples.
         CH12.1-Forward Sampling